5 Incredible Places to Visit in Asia

 - View Thailand adventure tours.

-4. The Petronas Towers and KLCC by night – Kuala Lumpur
+4. The Petronas Towers at Night – Kuala Lumpur

 Getting up close and personal to the Petronas Towers, the tallest twin towers in the world, is a simply breath-taking moment.
 They look incredibly during the day but at night when the area is lit up is when their true beauty shows.
 There is also a shopping centre called Suria KLCC in between the two towers, which is a great place to visit, with a wide assortment of all types of shops and restaurants.
 There is a fountain area in this region just outside the shopping centre in which there is a short impressive light show, which adds to the wonderful aesthetics of the capital.